 Electricity prices in Germany are however cheaper in summer compared to winter though.

-Related Post: Moving to Germany?
+Related Guide: Moving to Germany?
 Find out 10 things you must do after you sign the rental contract for your new home in our Moving Apartments in Germany Checklist guide.

 7. How Much of Germany’s Electricity is Renewable